ThinleyYC/MathCalculator-C_program/README.md

-# Math-Calculator-using-C-Porgram
+# Math Calculator

-A basic Math Calculator created by C program
+A basic Math Calculator created by C program.